-- Cooke Scholarship Application: The George and Bernice Cooke Scholarship invites all female students enrolled in a degree program in the School of Continuing and Professional Studies to apply.
+- George and Bernice Cooke Scholarship for Women: The George and Bernice Cooke Scholarship invites all female students enrolled in a degree program in the School of Continuing and Professional Studies to apply.
 Named in honor of George and Bernice Cooke, this scholarship represents their lifelong dream of helping women achieve their academic and personal goals.

 - Formswift: Formswift is a start up consisting of a small team made of recent college grads who want to provide students with a way to both pay for tuition and prove their own startup savvy.
 This company is looking to support students who are interested in startups and the business world.

 - CourseMinded Scholarship: The CourseMinded Online Course Scholarship is a highly competitive award for those interested in online teaching & online learning.
 Students applying must list the online courses they've taught, have taken, or intend on taking, as well as why you're interested in online learning and what you think the future of online courses will look like.